 These yeasted Doughnut Twists are deliciously light and airy on their own, and when paired with the chocolate brandy sauce, well, one is not enough.
 Cake doughnuts are faster to make than yeasted; there's no waiting for the yeast dough to rise.
 They are sugary, dense, and crumbly -- well suited for dunking (cue the iced coffee?).

 Why are doughnuts so often ring-shaped?
 The hole in the middle allows the dough to cook faster and more evenly than any doughnut without.
 These mini doughnuts are so dainty, they fry very fast (though the dough needs the usual two risings).

 A Party with Doughnuts?!

-To truly celebrate everyone's favorite sweet, why not host a doughnut party?
-Jennifer suggests making the dough before guests arrive.
+To truly celebrate everyone's favorite sweet, why not host a doughnut making party?
+Make the dough before guests arrive.
 Then have guests fill their doughnuts.
 (Even if you choose to make ring doughnuts, guests can pipe a filling into the hole.)
-Set out a variety of fillings and piping bags; fillings can be as simple as using different jams, or you can make custards, chocolate puddings, etc. And offer a range of glazes, from chocolate (semisweet chips melted with heavy cream) to lemon and other fruit flavors, plus set out bowls of nuts, toasted coconut, and sprinkles for toppings.
+Set out a variety of fillings and piping bags; fillings can be as simple as using different jams, or you can make custards and chocolate pudding.
+And offer a range of glazes, from chocolate (semisweet chips melted with heavy cream) to lemon and other fruit flavors, plus set out bowls of nuts, toasted coconut, and sprinkles for toppings.
 Be sure to have lots of coffee for all those who like to dunk.

 Truly, there is nothing like a homemade doughnut.